 A neuron that exclusively signals another neuron.

-Selectively permeable water-filled channels that pass through the cell membrane and allow ions or other small molecules to enter or leave the cell.
+Proteins embedded in the cell membrane that allow ions or other small molecules to enter or leave the cell.

 The final phase of memory, in which information storage may last from hours to a lifetime.

 A long-lasting increase in synaptic strength resulting from an increased number of neurotransmitter receptors on the post-synaptic neuron.

 A technique that uses magnetic fields to create a high-quality, three-dimensional image of organs and structures inside the body.
 This technology is noninvasive and does not expose the body to X-rays or other radiation.

 A technique that can quantitatively measure the strength of activity in various regions of the brain at millisecond resolution.